americanthinker/vectorsearch-applications/README.md

 # Setup
 1. Fork this course repo (see upper right hand corner of the repo web page).
     <img src="assets/forkbutton.png" alt="fork button" width="300" height="auto">
 3. Clone a copy of the forked repo into the dev environment of your choice.
-Navigate into the cloned `vectorsearch-applications` directory.
+Navigate into the cloned `rag-applications` directory.
 4. Create a virtual environment using your python library of choice.
 Here's an example using [`conda`](https://docs.conda.io/projects/miniconda/en/latest/):
 ```
 conda create --name mynewenv -y python=3.10